helgoboss/helgobox/doc/user-guide.md

 The header context menu (accessible via right-click on Windows and Linux, control-click on macOS) for the main mapping compartment contains the missing piece of the puzzle:

+- **FX-to-preset links**
-- **Link current preset to FX / Unlink current preset from FX:** This lets you link the currently active compartment preset with whatever FX window was focused before focusing ReaLearn.
-This only works if a preset is active and an FX has been focused before.
-If the active preset is already linked to an FX, you can unlink it.
+    - **Add link from last focused FX to preset:** This lets you link whatever FX window was focused before focusing ReaLearn, to an arbitrary main compartment preset.
+Needless to say, this only works if an FX has been focused before.
-    - All links will be saved in the REAPER resource directory (REAPER → Actions → Show action list... → Show REAPER resource path in explorer/finder) at `Data/helgoboss/realearn/auto-load-configs/fx.json`.
+        - All links will be saved *globally*, not just within this project!
+        - Location: REAPER resource directory (REAPER → Actions → Show action list... → Show REAPER resource path in explorer/finder) at `Data/helgoboss/realearn/auto-load-configs/fx.json`.
+    - ***Arbitrary FX ID:*** If you have added a link already, you will see them here in a list.
+What you see, is the so-called *FX ID*, which by default simply corresponds to the plug-in's file name (e.g. `reasynth.dll`).
+        - **&lt;Edit FX ID...&gt;:** With this, you can edit the FX ID manually.
+            - **FX file name:** Allows you to adjust the plug-in file name that triggers the preset change.
+This is especially useful if you want to use wildcards to automatically match similar-named plug-ins (e.g. VST2 and VST3 at once): You can use `*` for matching zero or arbitrary many characters and `?` for matching exactly one arbitrary character.
+E.g. `Pianoteq 7 STAGE.*` would match both `Pianoteq 7 STAGE.dll` (VST2) and `Pianoteq 7 STAGE.vst3` (VST3).
+              Right now, the FX file name is the only thing that makes up the FX ID.
+It's likely that more properties for identifying the correct FX "trigger" will be added in future (e.g. the FX preset name).
+        - **&lt;Remove link&gt;:** (Globally) this FX-to-preset link.
+        - ***Arbitrary main preset:*** The checkbox tells you to which main preset the FX ID is linked.
+You can change the linked preset by clicking another one.

 **Attention:** This currently doesn't work with FX that's on the monitoring FX chain!